CTXz/STM8-Project-Template/README.md

 If everything went well, you should see a `build` directory in the project root, containing the compiled firmware as `.hex` and `.elf` file.

-> **Quick note regarding dead code elimination:**
+**Quick note regarding dead code elimination:**
-> This template uses [sdccrm](https://github.com/XaviDCR92/sdccrm) for dead code elimination.
-Unfortunately, sdccrm is not perfect and sometimes
-> removes code that is actually used (ex. interrupt handlers, functions called via function pointers, etc.).
-If you run into this issue, you can
-> manually exclude the missing symbols from dead code elimination by adding them to the `DCE_EXCLUDE` list in the Makefile.
-> If your linker complains about missing symbols but you're certain that they're defined, try adding them to the `DCE_EXCLUDE` list!
+This template uses [sdccrm](https://github.com/XaviDCR92/sdccrm) for dead code elimination.
+Unfortunately, sdccrm is not perfect and sometimes removes code that is actually used (ex. interrupt handlers, functions called via function pointers, etc.).
+This will manifest itself through missing symbol errors from the linker.
+If you run into this issue, you can manually exclude the missing symbols from dead code elimination by adding them to the `DCE_EXCLUDE` list in the Makefile.
+If your linker complains about missing symbols but you're certain that they're defined, try adding them to the `DCE_EXCLUDE` list!

 To flash the device, attach the programmer and use the following command: